qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - Alignment can cause padding in struct that waste space.
   - Some SIMD instructions only work with aligned data.
 For example, AVX instructions usually require 32-byte alignment.
 - Global variable initialization runs before `main`.
 [Static Initialization Order Fiasco](https://en.cppreference.com/w/cpp/language/siof.html).
-- Start from C++ 11, destructors, copy constructors and move constructors have `noexcept` by default.
+- Start from C++ 11, destructors have `noexcept` by default.
 If exception is thrown out of a `noexcept` function, whole process will crash.

 [^start_object_lifetime]: Directly treating existing binary data as struct is undefined behavior, because the object lifetime hasn't started, so it's treated as using uninitialized memory, even when it's aligned.
 One solution is to put the struct on stack then use `memcpy` to initialize it.

-[^pointer_type_hold_integer]: You can use pointer type to hold integer.
-It's fine as long as you don't use it to access memory.
+[^pointer_type_hold_integer]: Using pointer type to hold integer is fine as long as you don't use it to access memory.
+But it's not recommended to do that.

 ### Python